 - Parents, sponsors, and spectators may not be on the Arena competition floor, the pit, or the Inventions Contest location during the competition.
 These areas will be clearly defined at the competition.

 - During the competition, students may not communicate with anyone except other registered students and competition staff; all forms of communication are prohibited, including, but not limited to, live and electronic communication (talking, texting, videos, etc.).
 Students should request assistance from competition staff if any communication with parents or sponsors is necessary.

 - Any filming of the competition must be done from the designated spectator area (Arena) or by a team member who is in the competition area (Arena/Inventions).
-Students are allowed to videotape with a video camera and not with an Internet or Bluetooth accessible device. (i.e. cell phone, tablet)
+Videos can not be used to dispute scoring.

 Violations of these rules may result in the team’s disqualification and ejection from the competition.
 A point deduction may be taken in circumstances where the team is not totally eliminated for the violation.